chadgeary/minecraft/README.md

 # Minecraft
-A playbook for installing / starting minecraft on a CentOS 7 server with backup cron.
+A playbook for installing / starting minecraft on RHEL/CentOS 7 server with backup cron.

 # Deploy
 ```